uutzinger/RTIMULib2-Teensy/README.md

 RTIMULib2-Teensy is the simplest way to connect a 9,10,11-dof IMU to a Teensy3.1 or 3.2 and obtain fully fused quaternion or Euler angle pose data.
 It will also read pressure sensors and humidity sensors.

-RTIMULib2-Teensy is the development version of the original RTIMULib-Teensy library.
-So far, the main change is the addition of the runtime magnetometer calibration functionality.
-Additional changes to this fork include drivers for underwater pressure sensor, humidity sensors, temperature calibration option, cross axis corrections for acceleration, attempt for runtime accelerometer calibration and storing more calibration data in the EEPROM.
+This fork of the RTIMULib2-Teensy include drivers for underwater pressure sensor, humidity sensors, temperature calibration option, cross axis corrections for acceleration, option for runtime accelerometer calibration, storing more calibration data in the EEPROM, extended Arduino Sketch to verify calibration and visualize performance and Processing Sketch that visually displays the pose.
+Changes were made to the gyro bias calibration to better reject values.

-*** Magnetometer calibration is critical for good performance and, with some IMU chips, meaningful fusion results will not be obtained at all unless the magnetometers have been calibrated or is turned off ***
+*** If the fusion algorithm uses magnetometer data, it is critical that it is calibrated.
+Noise in the pose computation is usually due to magnetometer.
+When running this software on a robot it is best to turn off the magnetometer input into the fusion algorithm before motors are energized. ***

-*** ToDo: Magnetic distortion detection is partially implemented.
-Earth's magnetic field strength does not change based on pose of sensor.
-If field strength changes during motion, a motor or field anomaly is present and the fusion algorithm should automatically turn off magnetometer input.
+*** There is a runtime gyroscope bias computation which is engaged if the motion detection algorithm senses that the IMU is not moving.
+The motion detection algorithm is not perfect and if the user has a priori knowledge about the motion status, the gyroscope bias computation should only be engaged when the IMU is not moving. ***

-*** ToDo: There is code provided for automated acceleration calibration, however it is not yet implemented as runtime calibration.
+*** ToDo: Magnetic distortion detection is partially implemented. a) Earth's magnetic field strength does not change based on pose of sensor.
+If field strength changes during motion, a motor or field anomaly is present. b) if the compass based heading differs from the fusion computed yaw, there is an anomaly.
+The fusion algorithm should automatically turn off magnetometer input if there is an anomaly.

 ## Features